Harmonic analysis approach to the relative Riemann-Roch theorem on global fields: Adelic representation of the size of cohomology and the Euler characteristics

 \section{Adelic representation of the size of cohomology and the Euler characteristics}

-It is not clear how to define an arithmetic cohomology space as our object is no longer a scheme after adding the part at infinity.
-As we saw through our remark there also exist several approaches and ways of thinking about arithmetic cohomology theory.
+Cohomology groups are not defined for arithmetic curves as our object is no longer a scheme after adding the part at infinity.
 Nevertheless, Riemann-Roch formulae requires only the ``size of the cohomolgy''.
 In the geometric case this is the dimension of the groups of cohomology.